lnls-sirius/docker-epics-archiver-composed/README.md

 ### Environment file

 Define the environment variables in `lnls-epics-archiver.env` to set any EPICS preferences up. `CERTIFICATE_PASSWORD`, `CONNECTION_NAME` and `CONNECTION_PASSWORD` need to be changed to reflect the certificate password and LDAP binding address and password, respectively.
+Those parameters are used only if `USE_AUTHENTICATION` is set to true.
+Otherwise, they are ignored.
 Edit `docker-compose.yml` (or `docker-compose-single.yml`) with its right location.

 ### Persistent data folders